 Your work in problem solving is not done once you have gained agreement on the solution.
 In fact, your problem(s) may just be starting.

 Change.
 Change is external.
 Change may involve a new boss, new procedures, or new products.
 The change will not succeed unless each affected employee transitions internally.

-- Transition occurs within each affected employee.
+- Transition originates within each affected employee.
 It's a psychological process of adapting to externally imposed change.
 It involves changes in thinking, beliefs, behavior and performance.

 According to William Bridges, Managing Transitions, there are three phases of transition that all employees must complete before a successful change can occur:

 Phase One - Letting go.
 Ending the old order.
 Unfreeze old behavior.
 Acceptance.

 Phase Two - Adapting.
 Searching for new identity.
 Limbo.
 Neutral zone.
 Learning new behaviors, performance.

 Phase Three - Grabbing hold.
 A new beginning.
 Refreeze new behavior.
 Acceptance.